SOCIAL SCIENCE FOR SUSTAINABLE FISHERIES

 Anastasia's dissertation examines a novel fisheries policy experiment in Mexico: Fish Refuges (Zonas de Refugio Pesquero).
 Fish Refuges are marine reserves generally designed by fishers for the purpose of fisheries management.
 The use of marine reserves for fisheries management is highly contested in the academic literature.
 However, the implementation of Fish Refuges in Mexico is explosively expanding (from 0 in 2011 to 38 in 2018) and is profoundly restructuring how fisheries officials interact with small-scale fishers.
 In three parts, Anastasia's dissertation documents the implications of fishers designing marine reserves for fisheries management.

-Anastasia is also interested in issues of social and environmental justice, gender equality, and conservation.
+Anastasia is personally an advocate of social and environmental justice, gender equality including transgender rights, resisting racism and Islamophobia, and conservation.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.